Sneaking into jails, dining with hitmen: True crime journalist releases memoir

 Currently, St. Amant is the Lillian and Rupert Radford Distinguished Visiting Professor in Journalism at Baylor University, where she is teaching an original course on podcasting.

-St. Amant’s debut memoir comes out in February 2025 from BenBella Books and distributed by Simon & Schuster.
+St. Amant’s debut memoir was released in February from BenBella Books and distributed by Simon & Schuster.
 “Killer Story: The Truth Behind True Crime Television” is an inside account of what to takes to succeed in the ruthless, knives-out world of true crime TV.
+Read The Baylor Lariat’s coverage of her Feb.
+17 book release event in Waco.

 A returned Peace Corps Volunteer with eclectic tastes, she is always on the hunt for her next adventure.